olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 - flicker-free consistent lighting (no headaches or artifacts)
 - narrow field of view lenses trained on your face, not the room
-- short pickup pattern (cardioid) microphones with live headphone monitoring
+- narrow pickup microphones with live headphone monitoring
-- studio monitors headphones to hear yourself and avoid noise feedback loops
+- monitoring headphones to hear yourself and avoid noise feedback loops

 | Focus            | Brand         | Model             | Price |
 | ---------------- | ------------- | ----------------- | ----- |